-Objective Action Responsible Party Timef rame Possible partners F. Make high speed internet connections available to all Woodbury homes and businesses to fulfill a basic requirement of modern life, commerce, and educational access. x.
-Continue support of and maintain a town representative on the regional Consolidated Union District-CV Fiber or other contractor(s) in the deployment of high-speed broadband connectivity.
-SB; PC ST & MT CV Fiber; Hardwick Electric Department; CVRPC; Vermont Community Broadband Board G. Encourage and support home-based businesses and workers and students and reduced commuting by existing residents. xi.
+Object tive Action 1 Responsible Party Timef rame Possible partners F. Make high speed internet connections available to all Woodbury homes and businesses to fulfill a basic requirement of modern life, commerce, and educational access.
+X. Continue support of and maintain a town representative on the regional Consolidated Union District-CV Fiber or other contractor(s) in the deployment of high-speed broadband connectivity.
+SB; PC ST & MT CV Fiber; Hardwick Electric Department; CVRPC; Vermont Community Broadband Board G. Encourage and support home- based businesses and workers and students and reduced commuting by existing residents. xi.
 Allow for the creation of a public workspace in a town-owned building with high-speed internet connections for remote workers and students to use during the day.
 SB; PC ST CV Fiber; OSEUSD; Woodbury Library Trustees xii.
 Facilitate the formation of a group of home business owners and workers to provide networking opportunities for mutual support.
 PC; local business owners ST & OG CVEDC; CVCOC xiii.
 Ensure a provision in the revised Zoning Ordinance allow for home-based businesses.
 PC; ZA ST CVEDC; VLCT; CVRPC H. Facilitate the creation of a childcare facility in town. xiv.
 Make space available in a town owned building for a daycare center.
-SB ST OSUESD xv.
+SB ST OSUESD · XV.
 Support parents to form a group to formulate a plan to address childcare needs.
 SB ST Parents; FWES xvi.
 Apply for a grant to start a daycare center.
-SB ST Department of Children and Families l.
-Develop a targeted xvii.
-Seek funding to hire a consultant to lead the PC ST CVRPC; ACCD; Economic Development development of the Economic Development CVCOC; CVEDC Strategy for Woodbury to Strategy which identifies short and long-term identify opportunities for strategies and engage the community to get new and expanded ideas. businesses and consider coordinated marketing and promotional initiatives.
+SB ST Department of Children and Families I. Develop a targeted Economic Development Strategy for Woodbury to identify opportunities for new and expanded businesses and consider coordinated marketing and promotional initiatives. xvii.
+Seek funding to hire a consultant to lead the development of the Economic Development Strategy which identifies short and long-term strategies and engage the community to get ideas.
+PC ST CVRPC; ACCD; CVCOC; CVEDC